EnableX/One-to-One-Video-Chat-With-Canvas-Webrtc-Application-Sample-for-iOS/README.md

 }
 ```
 ### 4.5 Start Canvas
-    Enablex Platform provide api to start canvas.
+    Enablex Platform provide api to start/stop canvas.
     To initiate canvas customer must have canvas subscription enable in their room.

+    Note:- Right now only one user can share his canvas at any given time in the room.
+The canvas stream can be edited in real time
-    Note:- At a time one side canvas will possible.
-Exm:- If in room their are 2 participents 'A' and 'B', If participent 'A' will start canvas then participent 'B' can view only or vice varsa.
+    only by the person who started the canvas.
+Exm:- If in room their are 2 participants 'A' and 'B', If participant 'A' start the canvas then participant 'B' can only view and vice varsa.
     Method:
     ```
         Start Canvas
             -(void)startCanvas:(UIView*_Nonnull)view;
             /*
-            Here user needs to pass the view, which he/she want to publish over canvas.
+            Here user needs to pass the view, which he/she wants to publish as another stream into the room over the canvas channel.
             */
         Stop Canvas
             -(void)stopCanvas;